Frequently Asked Questions

 It’s the same script I use to set up and maintain my personal Macs, and I test it several times per week on 4 Macs: my main M1 MacBook Air and Intel iMac that I use every day, and my spare Intel MacBook Air and M1 Mac Mini for testing various scenarios.

 That’s not to say that there have never been any issues.
-Sometimes, there are bugs in the tools that Ruby on Mac depends on, and sometimes Apple makes changes that break Ruby, as happened in September 2022, and then again when Ventura was first released.
-The few times this has happened, I had a fix for Ruby on Mac customers within 24 hours, while others had to wait several days or weeks for the official fixes, or spend time trying to figure out the issue and how to fix it.
+Sometimes, there are bugs in the tools that Ruby on Mac depends on, and sometimes Apple and/or Homebrew make changes that break Ruby, as happened in September 2022, then again when Ventura was first released, and in June 2023.
+Each time this happened, I had a fix for Ruby on Mac customers within 24 hours, while others had to wait several days, weeks, or even years for the official fixes, or spend time trying to figure out the issue and how to fix it.

 I also improve the scripts regularly, and sometimes I introduce bugs.
 Or maybe a customer has a unique scenario that I haven’t seen before.
 In those cases, I fix the bugs within minutes of discovering them.

 Ruby on Mac is unique because it gives you the peace of mind that you will always have a working Ruby dev setup.
-This will save you months of your time, and thousands of dollars compared to maintaining your own script, or doing everything manually every time.
+This will save you months of your time, and thousands of dollars compared to troubleshooting issues yourself, maintaining your own script, or doing everything manually every time.

 Is there a money-back guarantee?

 The short answer is yes, but there are some important disclaimers!
-Make sure to carefully read this entire section, as well as the next two sections: what is not covered by the guarantee? and will the script fix issues with my existing Ruby projects?.
+Make sure to carefully read this entire section, as well as the next three sections:

 If Ruby on Mac doesn’t install all supported tools successfully even after cleaning everything up with “reset” mode, I will personally set up your Mac for you, or you can send me an email within 30 days and I’ll give you a full refund.